xavierbasc/dm50/README.md

 | AAA Alkaline | 900 - 1155 |
 | AAA Ni-MH | 800 - 1000 |

+### Battery holder
+The support for AAA batteries on the PCB is XXXXXXX

 # EDA Software
 For the development of the hardware, the KiCad tool has been used.